 Johnny Flowers, a native of Buffalo, New York, began creating art in high school drawing tattoo designs for fellow students.
-During his short stint at Daemen college, Johnny found a tattoo machine in his hand and never looked back.
+During college, Johnny found a tattoo machine in his hand, and never looked back.
 For the next 12 years he managed to build a tattoo following, win awards and become co-owner of 125 Art Collective, one of Buffalo's premier studios, along side his mentor, Ted Hawkins.
-Doing this while working another full-time job, Johnny had a choice in 2022 before Ted retired from tattooing and headed back to his home in California.
+Doing this while working another career full-time, Johnny had a choice in 2022 before Ted retired from tattooing and headed back to his home in California.
 "I know what had a leash on me for so many years not becoming a full-time artist.
 I don't regret any of it because of the people I got to meet.
 The jobs served their purpose, it was just time for me."

 After Ted's departure to California, Johnny has decided to re-vamp the tattoo studio as his own.
-Studio 119 has become the epicenter for Johnny's creativity. focusing on black & Grey realism, portraits and mixed media art.
-Here you will find every inspiring factor in Johnny's art career.
-Pastel portrait paintings from his debut art exhibition "Redemption series", his published book of drawings "Circle the Wagons" from the Buffalo Bills season and much more.
+Studio 119 has become the epicenter for Johnny's creativity.
+Focusing on black & Grey realism, portraits and mixed media art.
+Here you will find inspiring factors throughout Johnny's career.
+From his published book of drawings "Circle the Wagons" to award winning realism tattoos.

 As a mixed media artist and business owner, I am consistently inspired on a multitude of different levels.
 From Warhol and Watts to Hawkins and Hurtado.
-Divulging in pop culture art, the fine art of tattooing and a deep search into one’s self directs me to the realm of realism focal points.
-Ranging from black and grey to pastel palettes, I use all my areas of study interactively with each other in one way or another.
-I find myself most in the present when I have a brush, pencil or tattoo machine in my hand and enjoy sharing my story along the way and in each piece.
-My work combines the cross study of my desired fields along with the continual perspective to learn and grow.
-It is my goal to create fine art both on the body and canvas that is in the perspective as me as an artist.
+Divulging in pop culture art, the fine art of tattooing and bringing art to life directs me to the realm of realism focal points.
+Ranging from black and grey to pastel palettes, I use all my areas of study interactively with each other.
+I find the techniques very harmonious and able to refer to one another.
+My work combines the cross study of my desired fields along with the perspective to learn and grow.
+It is my goal to create fine art both on the body and canvas while continuing to advance my skill set.